NavBGitHub/eCommerce/README.md

-# eCommerce wepage automated with Selenide by Mr SDET
+# eCommerce webpage automated with Selenide by Mr SDET